Making A Splash: 10 Things You Must Know Before Taking Your Dog to Swim

 - Don’t force your dog to swim

 Some dogs aren’t natural swimmers and have trouble keeping their head above water.
 Never force your pup into the water if they don’t want to be there.

 - Swim laps: don’t lap it up

 Lake, river, pool or ocean—none of this water should be quenching your dog’s thirst.
 Bacteria and chlorine do not have a place inside their furry bodies, and neither do parasites.
 Make sure you’re constantly giving them the water you’ve brought so that they don’t get tempted to taste what they’re swimming in.

 Some dogs love the water so much, they’ll swim faster than you out into the waves.
-Keep your dog close by so you can rescue him if he gets too tired.
+Keep your dog close by so you can rescue them if they get too tired.

 - Set aside nap time

-Your dog might play until he falls asleep swimming – or become overheated in warm water on a hot day.
-That means it’s up to you to pull him out of the chaos and make him nap.
-Give him some shade, make him catch some ZZZs and drink some water.
-Then send him out well-rested and ready to play like crazy again.
+Your dog might play until they fall asleep swimming – or become overheated in warm water on a hot day.
+That means it’s up to you to pull them out of the chaos and make them nap.
+Give them some shade, make them catch some ZZZs and drink some water.
+Then send them out well-rested and ready to play like crazy again.